Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 }
 ```

-#### IIntegratedTokenCacheStore Interface
+#### IMsalAccountActivityStore Interface

-The `IIntegratedTokenCacheStore.cs` is an interface to decouple the `IntegratedTokenCacheAdapter.cs` from any specific storage source for the `MsalAccountActivity.cs` entity.
-Rather it be on a SQL Server database, Redis, etc, you can provide the persistent logic on the `UpsertActivity()` method and even extend the `MsalAccountActivity.cs` entity to add more properties that could be relevant to your user-case.
+The `IMsalAccountActivityStore.cs` is an interface to decouple the `IntegratedTokenCacheAdapter.cs` from any specific storage source for the `MsalAccountActivity.cs` entity.
+Rather it be a SQL Server, MySQL, Redis database, etc, you can provide the persistency logic on the `UpsertActivity()` method and even extend the `MsalAccountActivity.cs` entity to add more properties that could be relevant to your user-case.

 ### Web App project